mjansen4857/pathplanner/Writerside/topics/gui-Editing-Paths-and-Autos.md

 Event markers define points along the path where other commands should be triggered while path following.
 Each event marker has a command group associated with it that can be used to build more complex functionality via adding named commands, wait commands, and nested command groups.
+Please note that when the robot reaches the end of a path, all commands triggered via event markers are commanded to end.
+If you'd like a command to activate when the robot reaches the end of a path, you may want to either experiment with Autos, or place that command at the start of the next path.
 Event markers can be edited via the event markers tree.

 #### Event Markers Tree